martingrondein/toolbox/README.md

 APIs worth using.

-+[Public APIs](https://github.com/toddmotto/public-apis): A collective list of free APIs for use in web development.
++ [Public APIs](https://github.com/toddmotto/public-apis): A collective list of free APIs for use in web development.

 ### Wordpress Plugin Development